Voters exercised their right without any hindrance in elections: PM

-Caretaker Prime Minister Anwaar-ul-Haq Kakar on Saturday said the voters in the currently held general elections exercised their constitutional right without any hindrance.
+ISLAMABAD - Caretaker Prime Minister Anwaar-ul-Haq Kakar has said the voters in the currently held general elections exercised their constitutional right without any hindrance.

 The caretaker prime minister also expressed his best wishes for the next government and prayed for the political and economic stability of the people of Pakistan.
 He said that he anticipated a coalition government, but it is up to the political parties to negotiate.